shiopon01/redux-starter-kit/README.md

 - If you want to unit test.
   - run `yarn test`
-- If you want to execute Prettier.
+- If you want to execute eslint and prettier.
-  - run `yarn eslint --fix .`
+  - run `yarn fix`
 - If you find an ENOSPC error when you run `yarn test` anymore
   - run `echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p`